oroinc/documentation/backend/api/documentation.rst

 -  A |Markdown1| document.
 The detailed information you can find bellow in this document.
 -  System-wide descriptions of |configurable entities and fields|.

-The most priority source is the configuration file.
+The source with the highest priority is the configuration file.
 The documentation provided there overrides all other sources.
-But as it is YAML file it is not the best way to write big multi-line texts there.
+However, it is a YAML file and therefore, it is not fully suitable for big multi-line texts.
 The more appropriate place for the documentation is a separate |Markdown1|  file.
-To use such file you need to provide a link to it in the configuration file, e.g.:
+To use a custom markdown file, provide a link to it in the configuration file, e.g.:

 .. code:: yaml